mendersoftware/mender-docs/201.Device-side-API/00.Overview/docs.md

     category: docs
 ---

-This section describes the Device-side API for the Mender clients.
+This section describes the Device-side API for the Mender Client.
 The Device-side API constitutes the only public API of the Mender Client.
 The Device-side API is a thin layer which receives messages over D-Bus, processes them, transmits them to the Mender Client, receives the results from the client, and transmits a response on the D-Bus.